Israel-UAE free trade deal takes force as customs agreement inked in Jerusalem

 Lazar Berman is The Times of Israel's diplomatic reporter

-The customs pact was signed by Foreign Minister Eli Cohen and UAE Ambassador Mohamed al-Khaja in Jerusalem, with Prime Minister Benjamin Netanyahu in attendance.
+As the bilateral diplomatic relationship shows worrying signs, the final and most important component of the free trade agreement between Israel and the UAE — the customs agreement — is signed by Foreign Minister Eli Cohen and UAE Ambassador Mohamed al-Khaja in Jerusalem, with Prime Minister Benjamin Netanyahu in attendance.

-The Israel-UAE Comprehensive Economic Partnership Agreement was signed in Dubai last May, but could not go into force until the two countries signed the customs agreement Sunday.
+The Israel-UAE Comprehensive Economic Partnership Agreement was signed in Dubai last May, but did not take force until the two countries signed the customs agreement today.

-Israel’s Tax and Customs authorities were among the bodies participating in the talks.
+Israel’s tax and customs authorities were among the bodies participating the talks.

 They were concluded several weeks ago, but the signing ceremony waited until Netanyahu, Cohen, and Khaja were all in the country at the same time.

-The agreement will go into force on April 1.
+It will go into effect on April 1.

-Netanyahu said at the signing ceremony that the agreement will “bring about a reduction in customs, will bring down the cost of living, and will give a shot in the arm to business between Israel and the UAE.”
+Netanyahu says the agreement will “bring about a reduction in customs, will bring down the cost of living, and will give a shot in the arm to business between Israel and the UAE.”

-“I am sure we will continue to expand the circle of peace with Israel along with other countries in the region,” he added.
+“I am sure we will continue to expand the circle of peace with Israel along with other countries in the region,” he adds.